Putin says peace talks with Ukraine are at dead end, goads the West | Politics

 "We have again returned to a dead-end situation for us," Putin, Russia's paramount leader since 1999, told a news briefing during a visit to the Vostochny Cosmodrome 3,450 miles (5,550 km) east of Moscow.
 Asked by Russian space agency workers if the operation in Ukraine would achieve its goals, Putin said: "Absolutely.
 I don't have any doubt at all."

-Russia, he said, would "rhythmically and calmly" continue its operation.
+Russia will "rhythmically and calmly" continue its operation but the most important strategic conclusion was that the unipolar international order which the United States had built after the Cold War was breaking up, Putin said.
 Putin said Russia had no choice but to fight because it had to defend the Russian speakers of eastern Ukraine and prevent its former Soviet neighbour from becoming an anti-Russian springboard for Moscow's enemies.

 "That Blitzkrieg on which our foes were counting did not work," Putin said.
+"The United States is ready to fight with Russia until the last Ukrainian - that is the way it is."
 Putin, who had been ubiquitous on Russian television in the early days of the war, had largely retreated from public view since Russia's withdrawal from northern Ukraine two weeks ago.

 His only public appearance in the past week was at the funeral of a nationalist lawmaker, where he did not directly address the war.
 On Monday he met the visiting chancellor of Austria at a country residence outside Moscow but no images of that meeting were released.
 'BUCHA IS FAKE'